Understanding Strategy vs Tactics: A Key to Business Growth

 Let’s begin by looking at why understanding of strategy vs tactics is such a critical concept for small business owners.
-Go back to my post titled 4 Owner Objectives to Achieve the Success Stage of Business Growth provides an overview of the 4 key owner factors necessary for business growth.
-This isn’t my opinion.
-This is based on the research published in 1984 by Churchill and Lewis in Harvard Business Review.
-Their research shows the owner focused critical success factors include:
+Go back to my post titled 4 Leadership Objectives to Achieve the Self-Sustainability Stage of Business Growth provides an overview of the 4 key leadership factors necessary for business growth.
+The owner focused critical success factors include:

 - Owner Goals

 At their core, the first two factors represent strategy.
 The second two factors represent tactics.